 Call For A Free Quote: 1-800-299-3578 (toll free) | 217-717-8001 (local)

-Walsh, IL Radon Mitigation and Testing
+Walsh, IL Radon Levels

 Rural Randolph County includes this small community where Mississippi River floodplain deposits over limestone bedrock create moderate radon potential.
 The area's agricultural character features scattered farmsteads and rural homes, many with partial basements typical of southern Illinois construction.
 Given the limited testing data available for zip code 62297, homeowners should consider professional radon testing to establish baseline levels.